How does a government shutdown impact mortgages?

 In terms of income, federal employees still qualify because the expectation is that you’re going to be paid at the end of the shutdown if you’re working through it.
 Clients who need relief options should contact their servicer to discuss available options.

 If you’re ready to move forward with a new mortgage, we can still help.
 Apply online.
-Rocket Mortgage clients who have been impacted and are having trouble making payments should contact us.
+Rocket Mortgage clients who have been impacted and are having trouble making payments can reach out by signing into their Rocket Account and navigating to Help > Payment assistance under the Mortgage tab.

 Kevin Graham